iWebster28/amd-innovation-showcase-2022/readme.md

     - [ ] Browser: Enable screenshotting even when tab is not active

 - [ ] Convert images to PDF slidedeck

+## Future Ideas

+- run a simultaneous stream and pull frames from it, before they happen in your browser stream, so that they can be exported into your notetaking app BEFORE the stream gets there, and so you can annotate them before the stream gets there This will only work for certain streams, like browser ones How would this work with teams? it wouldn't.
+You'd just have to capture live....unless you somehow could hook into the stream in advance while watching it live?